 - The Center for Academic Excellence website: Designed to help you maximize your learning potential; including tips and advice, plus details on upcoming workshops, and tutoring resources.

-- MIT Libraries: The MIT Libraries have a comprehensive online resource to help you delve into subjects in greater detail.
+- MIT Libraries: The MIT Libraries have comprehensive online resources to help you delve into subjects in greater detail.
 Check out the Libraries site for all of your reference needs.
 Can't find what you want?
 Don't know where to look?
 Try the Libraries' Ask Us service.
 Friendly librarians are waiting to help you.

 - The Writing & Communication Center: Online help for many writing difficulties, from questions about grammar to matters of style.
 Includes concise strategies for the process of writing or public speaking, guides to proper citation and avoiding plagiarism, and links to online dictionaries.

 - The Mayfield Handbook: An MIT publication widely recognized as the best guide to technical and scientific writing.
-(Note that MIT Certificates are needed to access this tool.)

 The links below refer to sites that explain specific requirements or cover a broad range of policies and procedures.